stingraze/wget-ce/README.md

 Last Updated: 7/23/2025 10:46AM JST

 - mini_wget_ce.c is the lateset working version (source code with binary mode support)
-- binary is in release folder.
+- binary (.exe) is in release folder.